 Nuts, Bolts, and Benefits of Good Grazing at Menke Farm & Ranch – April 25-26 in Waller.

 Join us for an experiential, two-day workshop with rancher and consultant Kent Donica of Understanding Ag, returning to Menke Farm and Ranch — a premier Houston-area hay producer.
+This workshop will introduce the fundamentals of high-density grazing, based on methods developed by Understanding Ag in collaboration with producers nationwide, and will feature in-depth sessions

 MAY